 I live in beautiful Vancouver, BC, the jewel of the West Coast.
-I’m a big movie fan with a preference for quirky comedy, older classics, foreign films and yes, the occasional Hollywood blockbuster.
+I’m a big movie fan with a preference for quirky comedy, older classics, foreign films and the occasional Hollywood blockbuster.
 (Heavenly Creatures is a particular favourite and I still maintain my website about this amazing film.)

-I can say with confidence that I owe a large portion of whatever success I have achieved in film and TV acting to my time spent in Shea Hampton’s acting class.
+I owe a large portion of whatever success I have achieved in film and TV acting to my time spent in Shea Hampton’s acting class.
 I truly believe her “acting from source” method, honed over 20 years of acting and teaching, makes her the best acting coach in Vancouver.

 I am quite the retrophile, with a high regard for anything from the 50’s and 60’s.
 I maintain a hefty record collection and especially love the sounds of the jazz crooners I grew up listening to – like Ella Fitzgerald and Sarah Vaughan.
 But I also love pop, new wave and – yes – disco.
 Thrift and vintage stores are always a good place to find me.
 And I am not sure if I should be proud or ashamed of this, but I have a working 8-track and sort-of-working Beta VCR.
 Yes, old formats never die, they just end up at my place!

 I can play piano by ear fairly well, and I made some progress on the clarinet, but these days I’m focused on the ukulele, thanks to a neighbour who introduced me to the monthly ukulele night at Our Town Cafe.
 You can find see one of my performances there in the Videos section!